Bulbs and bulblike plants, Perennials

 Tulips are superb container plants; unusual kinds such as Rembrandt and Parrot are especially suited to this use.

-Nearly all hybrid tulips and most species (wild) tulips need an need six weeks of temperatures below 45° F/7° C to initiate flower formation, and they aren't bothered by summer drought.
+Nearly all hybrid tulips and most species (wild) tulips need six weeks of temperatures below 45°F/7°C to initiate flower formation, and they aren’t bothered by summer drought.
 In mild climates, provide the necessary chill by refrigerating bulbs for 6 weeks (not near ripening fruit) before planting; then treat the plants as annuals.Tulipa greigii

-This tulip's 6-in. flowers are borne on 10-in. stems; leaves are heavily spotted and streaked with brown.
-Hybrids have flowers in white, pink, orange, red; many feature several colors in a single blossom.
+This tulip’s 6-in. flowers are borne on 10-in. stems; the leaves are heavily spotted and streaked with brown.
+Hybrids have flowers in white, pink, orange, and red; many feature several colors in a single blossom.
 Midseason.
+Excellent in containers.

 Often called waterlily tulip, T. kaufmanniana is a very early bloomer with 3-in., creamy yell...